 First of all, you need to know that RGB is the color range used by gadgets with a screen, such as computers, scanners, telephones, and cameras.

-While CMYK is the color range used by printers.
-Basically, any printed thing, like books, newspapers or magazines, use CMYK colors.
+While CMYK is the color range used by printers, basically, any printed thing, like books, newspapers, or magazines, uses CMYK colors.

-To understand how they work and why they are so different from each other, you need to know that the screen emits light, while the paper absorbs it.
-This allows creating some colors in RGB that aren’t available in CMYK, and vice versa.
+To understand how they work and why they are so different, you must know that the screen emits light while the paper absorbs it.
+This allows creating some colors in RGB that aren’t available in CMYK and vice versa.

 This makes you able to see almost any color on the screen, while the printer is more restricted.